LAST MODIFIED: July 7, 2023

 - Complete the transaction for which we collected the Personal Information and Sensitive Personal Information, provide a good or service that you requested, take actions reasonably anticipated within the context of our ongoing business relationship with you, fulfill the terms of a written warranty or product recall conducted in accordance with federal law, or otherwise perform our contract with you.

-- Help to ensure security and integrity to the extent the use of the Consumer’s Personal Information and Sensitive Personal Information is reasonably necessary and proportionate for those purpose.
+- Help to ensure security and integrity to the extent the use of the Consumer’s Personal Information and Sensitive Personal Information is reasonably necessary and proportionate for those purposes.

 - Detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity, or prosecute those responsible for such activities.